Muhdsyaz/Artificial-Intelligence-Project/README.md

 - Market Cap – The total market cap value of currency for that day.
 It can vary a lot on given day depending upon volatility in prices.

 **Ripple (XRP)**
+Dataset that we are used for XRP is 1 years which is from 15/4/2020 untill 15/4/2021.
 We have trained same LSTM model on Ripple data.
-We are predicting prices from 22 January to 27 January, 2018.
+We are predicting prices from 22 March 2021 to 15 April 2021.
 Below table shows our output.

 ![Figure 2](https://i1.wp.com/pirimidtech.com/wp-content/uploads/2018/04/0-4.jpg?w=592&ssl=1)